-The number of sites receiving the blue flag is up two on last year’s total.
+The number of sites receiving the award is down two on last year’s record total.

 An Taisce coastal awards manager Ian Diamond said: “The Blue Flag is an award of excellence, the beaches and marinas that have achieved this accolade today have complied with strict criteria relating to water quality; safety, facilities for visitors, beach management, environmental education and the provision of information.
 It is a privilege to be awarding a record number of sites with blue flags this year”.